cannsssff/preocr/README.md

 pip install preocr[layout-refinement]
 ```

-This installs OpenCV and NumPy for layout analysis.
+This installs `opencv-python-headless` and NumPy for layout analysis.
 The pipeline automatically uses OpenCV when confidence is low, even if installed separately.

 ## 💻 Usage Examples